seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 *Dies*

 **Second Soldier**
-Let’s speak To him.
+Let's speak To him.

 **First Soldier**
-Let’s hear him, for the things he speaks
+Let's hear him, for the things he speaks
 May concern Caesar.

 **Third Soldier**
-Let’s do so.
+Let's do so.
 But he sleeps.

 **First Soldier**
 Swoons rather; for so bad a prayer as his